-The X11SRM-F/-VF has eight SATA 3.0 ports (I-SATA0 ~ I-SATA7) supported by the Intel PCH [chipset] chipset.
+The X11SRL-F has eight SATA 3.0 ports (I-SATA0 ~ I-SATA7) supported by the Intel PCH C422 chipset.
 These SATA ports support RAID 0, 1, 5, and 10.
 SATA ports provide serial-link signal connections, which are faster than the connections of Parallel ATA.
-Refer to the table below for pin definitions.